Friday, May 1, 2026

 When writers mention a company, publication, or platform, the brand name is typically already part of the sentence.
 Turning that mention into a link requires no structural change to the sentence.

-This makes branded anchors a natural outcome of writing rather than a deliberate optimization choice.
+This makes branded anchors a natural outcome of writing rather than a deliberate optimization choice, especially when using brand-based anchors.

 Because many references to websites begin with the brand name, branded anchors naturally accumulate in backlink profiles over time.